askoufis/clean-code-presentation/slides.md

 How to be nice to your fellow developers

 <!--
-The goal of this presentation is to instill in you some practices and guidelines that will help you write clean code.
-The ability to write and maintain clean code is an invaluable skill on any team, but it takes time to cultivate this skill, so hopefully this presentation will be a solid step forward
+- Goal is to instill some practices and guidelines that will help you write better code
+- Ability to write clean and maintainable code is an invaluable skill on any team
+- A skill that takes time to cultivate
+- This presentation will present some guidelines and advice that will hopefully help improve this skill, both in the short and long term
 -->

 ---